devbaji/vue3-google-login/README.md

 app.mount('#app')
 ```

-> :bulb: If you dont want to initialize and register `GoogleLogin` component, you can directly import this from `vue3-google-login` package and use the client-id prop, also some functions accepts a clientId option which can be used to avoid initialising the plugin, see [here](https://devbaji.github.io/vue3-google-login/#options) for more info
+> 💡 **Tip:** If you don't want to initialize and register the `GoogleLogin` component globally, you can directly import it from `vue3-google-login` package and use the `client-id` prop.
+Some functions also accept a `clientId` option to avoid initializing the plugin.
+See the [full documentation](https://devbaji.github.io/vue3-google-login/#options) for more details.

->
-### GoogleLogin component
+### Using the GoogleLogin Component

-Once the plugin is installed you can use the component `GoogleLogin` anywhere in your project, this will render a log in button which opens a popup for Google login
+Once the plugin is installed and initialized, you can use the `GoogleLogin` component anywhere in your Vue 3 application.
+This component renders a Google sign-in button that opens a popup for Google authentication:

 ```vue
 <script setup>